Can Dogs Burp?

 Allergies

-Certain food allergies and intolerances can also be the cause of your dog’s burping.
-A mild allergy may not cause too many severe symptoms but can still affect how your dog processes the food.
+Certain food allergies and intolerances can also be the cause of your dog's burping.
+A mild allergy may not cause too many severe symptoms, but it can still affect how your dog processes the food.

 Protein allergies (Beef, chicken, eggs, soy, etc.) are the most common type of food allergies, with grain allergies (wheat, gluten, barley, etc.) coming in just behind them.
-This is a little different from changing your dog’s diet as a whole since switching to a more upmarket brand might not be enough.
-You will have to try and eliminate the allergen as a whole.
+This is a little different from changing your dog's diet as a whole, since switching to a more upmarket brand might not be enough.
+You will have to try to eliminate the allergen as a whole.

 While most dogs can safely digest dairy in small amounts, they are naturally lactose intolerant, meaning that too much dairy is absolutely going to cause a stomach upset and some dog burps.